Last updated: May 29, 2026

 What Wisconsin ADRCs can help with

 ADRCs give free, unbiased information about aging and disability needs.
-The state ADRC page lists help areas such as caregivers, benefits, dementia, food, housing, in-home care, legal and advocacy, safety, transportation, wellness, and support groups.
+The state ADRC services page lists help areas such as caregivers, benefits, dementia, food, housing, in-home care, legal and advocacy help, safety, transportation, wellness, and support groups.

 Information and local referrals

-What it helps with: ADRC staff can explain what programs exist in your area.
-This can include meals, rides, home care, durable medical equipment, caregiver help, senior centers, benefits, housing, legal help, dementia support, and safety programs.
+What it helps with: ADRC staff can explain meals, rides, home care, durable medical equipment, caregiver help, senior centers, housing, legal help, dementia support, and safety programs near you.

-Where to apply: Call 844-WIS-ADRC, call your county ADRC, visit in person, or ask for a home visit if travel is hard.
+Who may qualify: Older adults, adults with disabilities, caregivers, family members, guardians, and people planning ahead may use ADRC information services.
+Call 844-WIS-ADRC, call your county ADRC, visit in person, or ask whether a home visit is possible.

-Reality check: ADRC information is broad, but a referral is not the same as approval.
+Reality check: A referral is not approval.
 A meal program, ride program, Medicaid program, or housing office may still have its own form, waitlist, and proof rules.

 Elder benefit specialists

 What it helps with: Elder benefit specialists help adults age 60 or older with benefits that can save money.
-The state elder benefit page lists help with Social Security, SSI, Medicaid, Medicare, SeniorCare, FoodShare, utility issues, evictions, shutoffs, debt collection, and other benefit problems.
+The state elder benefit page says they give trusted and confidential advice.
+They can help with Social Security, SSI, Medicare, Medicaid, SeniorCare, FoodShare, utility issues, debt, housing, and benefit problems.

 Who may qualify: You can see an elder benefit specialist if you are age 60 or older and live in Wisconsin.
 With permission, a caregiver, family member, or friend may also talk with the specialist.